im-PAY-shuns (im-PAT-ee-ens) ka-PEN-sis

 The above photo taken in 2019 is of a HUGE colony in the southeast corner of the farm, but not in the actual swamp…

 Here’s what they looked like on April 11 in 2020.
-The Jewel Weed is an annual species but their seeds spread by explosion…
+The Jewel Weed is an annual species but its seeds are spread by explosion…

 At some point, I may add more information but you can check out the links at the bottom of the page for further reading…